Parents and teachers in partnership

 - If their children have an emotional or behavioural problem, parents frequently turn to teachers for help.

-- Parents feel comfortable in the school environment, which makes them more likely to ask for help or support related to their child.
+- When parents feel comfortable in the school environment, it makes them more likely to ask for help or support related to their child.

 - Parents who get involved take a greater role in their child’s education and activities around schooling, which leads children do better academically and socially.